-Here, I have reviewed nine of the best choices in hi-hat stands.
+Here, I have reviewed nine of the best choices in the best hi-hat stands.
 Have a look.

 DW is a brand that was originally reserved for professionals.
 Today, they are not as they have also included beginners and intermediate players in their productions.
 And the DW800 offers a perfect example of this truth.